 If you are planning to tow any kind of vehicle, it is crucial to learn how to calculate towing capacity for your vehicle specifically.
-In order to legally, and more importantly – safely – tow another vehicle, you must determine the maximum towing capacity beforehand.
+In order to legally, and more importantly – safely – tow another vehicle, you must determine the maximum towing capacity beforehand and also road assistance.
 You don’t want to be responsible for jeopardizing other people’s lives, including your own.

 When you exceed your vehicle’s maximum towing capacity rated by the manufacturer, not only are you creating an unsafe driving situation, you are also exposing your vehicle to possible damage, especially its: